-Landscape:
+Landscape

 The landscape design intent supports the overall framework for the streetscape enhancing the pedestrian and business environment.
 The planting guidelines outline a planting scheme that groups planting types into larger blocks and masses to encourage a consistent and bold landscape pattern along the street.
 The planting design is also encouraged to embrace entry ways, sign placements and intersections.
 The landscape planting designs shall follow the regulations and development standards of the City Code with the exceptions and inclusions of the following Urban Renewal design criteria.
+The final landscape design shall be adaptable to commercial sightlines and view corridor.